 Ocotillo is a tiny town located in the state of California.
 With a population of 215 people and just one neighborhood, Ocotillo is the 834th largest community in California.

-Ocotillo’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Ocotillo’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Compared to the rest of the country, citizens of Ocotillo spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.